Sajalagn123/Project2-socialmedia-site/README.md

 # Cart This - e-commerce website project

 ## Description
-Users are able to pruchase various items online which varry by price.
+Users are able to pruchase various items online such as different articles of clothing.

 ## Features
 Ability to view items by name, price, and image.
 Users can also view the description of an item as well.